Eduvoice exclusive interview

 Dr. D.P.
 Sharma

-Vedic literature holds extreme importance in our culture.
-How do you think we can incorporate that into our education system?
+Vedic literature holds immense importance in our culture.
+How do you think we can incorporate this into our education system?

 Dr. D.P.
 Sharma

-Guru-shishye parampara, has been a part of our culture and society.
+Sujata Mehta: Guru-shishya Parampara has been a part of our culture and society.
 However, in current times our teachers are not receiving respect and stature.
-So, how can we as a society should work upon that?
+So, how can we as a society should work on that?

 Dr. D.P.
 Sharma

-Well!
-Let me go once again towards the values of ancient and the cultural heritage of India.
-Today we want that teachers should come to our door for teaching, however, Bhagwan Ram came from one of the biggest dynasties and his father King Dhashrat could’ve called Guru Vishmitra to their palace to teach Ram, but they didn’t.
+Well, let me once again go back to the values of India’s ancient and cultural heritage.
+Today we want teachers to come to our doorstep to teach, however, Lord Rama was one of the greatest dynasties and his father King Dasaratha could have called Guru Vishvamitra to his palace to teach Rama, but he did not.

-We have great examples like our earlier presidents, Sir Sarvepalli Radhakrishnan and Dr. APJ Abdul Kalam, who are highly respected educators, gurus in our society because of their backgrounds and contributions in research and academia.
+We have great examples like our former Presidents, Sir Sarvepalli Radhakrishnan, and Dr. APJ Abdul Kalam, who are highly respected teachers, and gurus in our society because of their backgrounds and contribution to research and education.

-Therefore, what we have to do is, we need to set goals and examples from the higher level of academic achievements, sacrifice, and standards, to inspire people and understand the value of teachers and professors.
+The question arises what do we have to do for the restoration of moral values and Guru Shishya Parampara?
+We need to set goals and examples with a high level of academic achievements, sacrifices, and standards to inspire people and understand the values of teachers and professors.

-Around the globe, the people who didn’t have this kind of culture, have been adopting our culture.
-The people who were born and brought up with different values and cultures, but they abolished them and followed our teachings and values.
+People all over the world who did not have this kind of culture are adopting our culture.
+People who were born and brought up with different values and cultures, but have discarded them and followed our teachings and values.
 But we are forgetting our values and cultures.
-So, the educators/Gurus have to reestablish that respect once again.
+So teachers/gurus have to re-establish that respect.

-Otherwise, it will be a great challenge for the entire generation and will be irreversible.
-Also, the teachers, the professors should focus on their roles, responsibilities, standards, and ethics rather than privileges and rights.
-It has been seen that; some of them are either political slabs for the positional gains or the other benefits.
+Otherwise, if the pillars of Guru Shishya Parampara fall in India, it will be a great challenge for the entire generation and will be irreversible.
+Also, teachers and professors should focus on their roles, responsibilities, standards, and ethics instead of privileges and rights.
+It is observed that; Some of them become political slaves either for positional advantage or for other benefits.

-Here I’m not quoting any specific community otherwise there will be another fold of political debate on it.
-But In ancient times this community was having high-quality attribution, high-quality ethics, high-quality sacrifice, and high-quality determination.
+Here we are not referring to any particular community, otherwise, another round of political debate will start on this.
+But in ancient times a particular community responsible for education initiation had high-quality attributes, high-quality morality, high-quality sacrifice, and high-quality determination.

-But today, they have lost, everything.
-If we need to go back, the educationists’ fraternity needs to review their attributions, weak points, vulnerabilities, and stand up with the new educational model of ancient and modern convergences.
+But today, they have lost everything.
+If we need to go back, the educationist fraternity needs to review their attributions, weak points, and vulnerabilities, and stand up with the new educational model of ancient and modern convergences.